WokLibCodeClub/Python-Clock/Step3-Setting-up-the-Analogue-clock/README_trinket.md

 s.bgpic(clock_image)
 ```

-set up a turtle screen and specify its size as 410 pixels across by 410 pixels high.
-They also specify an image file to be used as the background.
+These lines set up a turtle screen and specify its size as 410 pixels across by 410 pixels high.
+They also specify an image file to be used as the background and set that file as the background image.

+## Making a turtle for the second hand

 First, we'll create a turtle to use as the clock's second hand and set its colour to red: